Anthrocon/www/content/news/2022-12-12 anthrocon-2023-holiday-season-updates/index.md

 ## REGISTRATION

 Anthrocon registration is currently open, with early bird pricing valid until January 29th, 2023.
 Keep in mind that this year, **attendees must be registered for Anthrocon to reserve an Anthrocon-block hotel room**.
 Those who register prior in the early bird period will receive an email when general hotel reservations open, containing the link needed to reserve a hotel room.
-To review all of the newest updates and policies regarding registration, please visit the [**registration information page**](/registration).
+To review all of the newest updates and policies regarding registration, please visit the [registration information page](/registration).

 ## Transition to cashless payments